-2. Objective: Preserve open space in order to protect natural and cultural resources, viewsheds, and agricultural land uses.
+2. Objective: Preserve open space in order to protect natural and cultural resources, agricultural land uses, recreation experiences, and viewsheds.

 The conservation easement will conserve the scenic character of the property by ensuring that no further development will occur unless specifically authorized or permitted by the conservation easement.